The story behind Rockxy

 Every macOS developer who works with HTTP APIs hits the same wall.
 Charles Proxy is a Java app that looks and feels foreign on a Mac.
 Proxyman is native but closed-source, which means you cannot audit what it does with your traffic or extend it for your workflow.
 Browser DevTools only see traffic from that browser — they miss system services, CLI tools, and background processes entirely.

-We wanted a debugging proxy that is native to macOS, open-source so anyone can read and contribute to the code, and local-first so your traffic never leaves your machine.
-Rockxy is that tool.
+We wanted a debugging proxy that is native to macOS, auditable in public, and straightforward to evaluate before installing.
+Rockxy is our attempt to build that tool.

 What Rockxy is